rhymeyang/Se/docs/308B/BusinessResilience.md

 In a business context, disasters are unexpected and unplanned events that result in the disruption of business operations.
 A disaster could be a regional event spread over a wide geographic area, or it could occur within the confines of a single room.
 The impact of a disaster will also vary, from a complete interruption of all company operations to a mere slowdown.
 (The question invariably comes up: when is a disaster a _disaster_?
 This is somewhat subjective, like asking, “When is a person sick?”
 Is it when he or she is too ill to report to work, or if he or she just has a sniffle and a scratchy throat?
 I’ll discuss disaster declaration later in this chapter.)

-**Types of Disasters** BCP professionals broadly classify disasters as natural or human-made, although the origin of a disaster does not figure very much into how we respond to it.
+**Types of Disasters** <br/>BCP professionals broadly classify disasters as natural or human-made, although the origin of a disaster does not figure very much into how we respond to it.
 Let’s examine the types of disasters.

-**Natural Disasters** Natural disasters are phenomena that occur in the natural world with little or no assistance from mankind.
+**Natural Disasters** <br/>Natural disasters are phenomena that occur in the natural world with little or no assistance from mankind.
 They are a result of the natural processes that occur in, on, and above the earth.

 Examples of natural disasters include

-- **Earthquakes**
-  - Sudden movements of the earth with the capacity to damage buildings, houses, roads, bridges, and dams; to precipitate landslides and avalanches; and to induce flooding and other secondary events.
+- **Earthquakes**<br/>Sudden movements of the earth with the capacity to damage buildings, houses, roads, bridges, and dams; to precipitate landslides and avalanches; and to induce flooding and other secondary events.
-- **Volcanoes**
-  - Eruptions of magma, pyroclastic flows, steam, ash, and flying rocks that can cause significant damage over wide geographic regions.
+- **Volcanoes**<br/> Eruptions of magma, pyroclastic flows, steam, ash, and flying rocks that can cause significant damage over wide geographic regions.
 Some volcanoes, such as Kilauea in Hawaii, produce a nearly continuous and predictable outpouring of lava in a limited area, whereas others, such as the Mount St. Helens eruption in 1980 in Washington state, caused an ash fall over thousands of square miles that brought many metropolitan areas to a standstill for days and also blocked rivers and damaged roads.
 [Figure 5-23](/images/308b/ch05r01.jpeg) shows a volcanic eruption as seen from space.

 ![Images](/images/308b/ch05r01.jpeg)

 **Figure 5-23** Mount Etna volcano in Sicily

-- **Landslides**
-  - Sudden downhill movements of earth, usually down steep slopes, can bury buildings, houses, roads, and public utilities and cause secondary (although still disastrous) effects such as the rerouting of rivers.
+- **Landslides**<br/> Sudden downhill movements of earth, usually down steep slopes, can bury buildings, houses, roads, and public utilities and cause secondary (although still disastrous) effects such as the rerouting of rivers.
-- **Avalanches**
-  - Sudden downward flows of snow, rocks, and debris on a mountainside can damage buildings, houses, roads, and utilities, resulting in direct or indirect damage affecting businesses.
+- **Avalanches**<br/>Sudden downward flows of snow, rocks, and debris on a mountainside can damage buildings, houses, roads, and utilities, resulting in direct or indirect damage affecting businesses.
 A _slab_ avalanche consists of the movement of a large, stiff layer of compacted snow.
 A _loose snow_ avalanche occurs when the accumulated snowpack exceeds its shear strength.
 A _power snow_ avalanche is the largest type and can travel in excess of 200 mph and exceed 10 million tons of material.
-- **Wildfires**
-  - Fires in forests, chaparral, and grasslands are part of the natural order.
+- **Wildfires**<br/>Fires in forests, chaparral, and grasslands are part of the natural order.
 However, fires can also damage power lines, buildings, equipment, homes, and entire communities, and cause injury and death.
-- **Tropical cyclones**
-  - The largest and most violent storms are known in various parts of the world as hurricanes, typhoons, tropical cyclones, tropical storms, and cyclones.
+- **Tropical cyclones**<br/> The largest and most violent storms are known in various parts of the world as hurricanes, typhoons, tropical cyclones, tropical storms, and cyclones.
 Tropical cyclones consist of strong winds that can reach 190 mph, heavy rains, and storm surge that can raise the level of the ocean by as much as 20 feet, all of which can result in widespread coastal flooding and damage to buildings, houses, roads, and utilities and significant loss of life.
-- **Tornadoes**
-  - These violent rotating columns of air can cause catastrophic damage to buildings, houses, roads, and utilities when they reach the ground.
+- **Tornadoes**<br/>These violent rotating columns of air can cause catastrophic damage to buildings, houses, roads, and utilities when they reach the ground.
 Most tornadoes can have wind speeds from 40 to 110 mph and travel along the ground for a few miles.
 Some tornadoes can exceed 300 mph and travel for dozens of miles.
-- **Windstorms**
-  - While generally less intense than hurricanes and tornadoes, windstorms can nonetheless cause widespread damage, including damage to buildings, roads, and utilities.
+- **Windstorms**<br/>While generally less intense than hurricanes and tornadoes, windstorms can nonetheless cause widespread damage, including damage to buildings, roads, and utilities.
 Widespread electric power outages are common, as windstorms can uproot trees that can fall into overhead power lines.
-- **Lightning**
-  - Atmospheric discharges of electricity occur during thunderstorms, but also during dust storms and volcanic eruptions.
+- **Lightning**<br/>Atmospheric discharges of electricity occur during thunderstorms, but also during dust storms and volcanic eruptions.
 Lightning can start fires and also damage buildings and power transmission systems, causing power outages.
-- **Ice storms**
-  - Ice storms occur when rain falls through a layer of colder air, causing raindrops to freeze onto whatever surface they strike.
+- **Ice storms**<br/>Ice storms occur when rain falls through a layer of colder air, causing raindrops to freeze onto whatever surface they strike.
 They can cause widespread power outages when ice forms on power lines and the resulting weight causes those power lines to collapse.
 A notable example is the Great Ice Storm of 1998 in eastern Canada, which resulted in millions being without power for as long as two weeks and in the virtual immobilization of the cities of Montreal and Ottawa.
-- **Hail**
-  - This form of precipitation consists of ice chunks ranging from 5mm to 150mm in diameter.
+- **Hail**<br/>This form of precipitation consists of ice chunks ranging from 5mm to 150mm in diameter.
 An example of a damaging hailstorm is the April 1999 storm in Sydney, Australia, where hailstones up to 9.5cm in diameter damaged 40,000 vehicles, 20,000 properties, and 25 airplanes, and caused one direct fatality.
 The storm caused $1.5 billion in damage.
-- **Flooding**
-  - Standing or moving water spills out of its banks and flows into and through buildings and causes significant damage to roads, buildings, and utilities.
+- **Flooding**<br/> Standing or moving water spills out of its banks and flows into and through buildings and causes significant damage to roads, buildings, and utilities.
 Flooding can be a result of locally heavy rains, heavy snowmelt, a dam or levee break, tropical cyclone storm surge, or an avalanche or landslide that displaces lake or river water.
-- **Tsunamis**
-  - This series of waves usually results from the sudden vertical displacement of a lake bed or ocean floor, but a tsunami can also be caused by landslides, asteroids, or explosions.
+- **Tsunamis**<br/>This series of waves usually results from the sudden vertical displacement of a lake bed or ocean floor, but a tsunami can also be caused by landslides, asteroids, or explosions.
 A tsunami wave can be barely noticeable in open, deep water, but as it approaches a shoreline, the wave can grow to a height of 50 feet or more.
 Recent notable examples are the 2004 Indian Ocean tsunami and the 2011 Japan tsunami.
 Coastline damage from the Japan tsunami is shown in [Figure 5-24](/images/308b/ch05r02.jpeg).

 ![Images](/images/308b/ch05r02.jpeg)

 **Figure 5-24** Damage to structures caused by the 2011 Japan tsunami

-- **Pandemic**
-  - The spread of infectious disease can occur over a wide geographic region, even worldwide.
+- **Pandemic**<br/>The spread of infectious disease can occur over a wide geographic region, even worldwide.
 Pandemics have regularly occurred throughout history and are likely to continue occurring, despite advances in sanitation and immunology.
 A pandemic is the rapid spread of any type of disease, including typhoid, tuberculosis, bubonic plague, or influenza.
 Pandemics in the 20th century include the 1918–1920 Spanish flu, the 1956–1958 Asian flu, the 1968–1969 Hong Kong “swine” flu, and the 2009–2010 swine flu pandemics.
 [Figure 5-25](/images/308b/ch05r03.jpeg) shows an auditorium that was converted into a hospital during the 1918–1920 pandemic.

 ![Images](/images/308b/ch05r03.jpeg)

 **Figure 5-25** An auditorium was used as a temporary hospital during the 1918 flu pandemic.

-- **Extraterrestrial impacts**
-  - This category includes meteorites and other objects that may fall from the sky from way, way up.
+**Extraterrestrial impacts**<br/> This category includes meteorites and other objects that may fall from the sky from way, way up.
 Sure, these events are extremely rare, and most organizations don’t even include these events in their risk analysis, but I’ve included it here for the sake of rounding out the types of natural events.

-**Human-Made Disasters** Human-made disasters are events that are directly or indirectly caused by human activity through action or inaction.
+**Human-Made Disasters** <br/>Human-made disasters are events that are directly or indirectly caused by human activity through action or inaction.
 The results of human-made disasters are similar to natural disasters: localized or widespread damage to businesses that results in potentially lengthy interruptions in operations.

 Examples of human-made disasters include

-- **Civil disturbances**
-  - These can include protests, demonstrations, riots, strikes, work slowdowns and stoppages, looting, and resulting actions such as curfews, evacuations, or lockdowns.
+- **Civil disturbances**<br/>These can include protests, demonstrations, riots, strikes, work slowdowns and stoppages, looting, and resulting actions such as curfews, evacuations, or lockdowns.
-- **Utility outages**
-  - Failures in electric, natural gas, district heating, water, communications, and other utilities can be caused by equipment failures, sabotage, or natural events such as landslides or flooding.
+- **Utility outages**<br/>Failures in electric, natural gas, district heating, water, communications, and other utilities can be caused by equipment failures, sabotage, or natural events such as landslides or flooding.
-- **Service outages**
-  - Failures in IT equipment, software programs, and online services can be caused by hardware failures, software bugs, or misconfiguration.
+- **Service outages**<br/>Failures in IT equipment, software programs, and online services can be caused by hardware failures, software bugs, or misconfiguration.
-- **Materials shortages**
-  - Interruptions in the supply of food, fuel, supplies, and materials can have a ripple effect on businesses and the services that support them.
+- **Materials shortages**<br/>Interruptions in the supply of food, fuel, supplies, and materials can have a ripple effect on businesses and the services that support them.
 Readers who are old enough to remember the petroleum shortages of the mid-1970s know what this is all about; [Figure 5-26](/images/308b/ch05r04.jpeg) shows a line at a gas station during a 1970s-era gasoline shortage.
 Shortages can result in spikes in the price of commodities, which is almost as damaging as not having any supply at all.

 ![Images](/images/308b/ch05r04.jpeg)

 **Figure 5-26** Citizens wait in long lines to buy fuel during a gas shortage.

-- **Fires**
-  - As contrasted to wildfires, human-made fires originate in or involve homes, buildings, equipment, and materials.
+- **Fires**<br/>As contrasted to wildfires, human-made fires originate in or involve homes, buildings, equipment, and materials.
-- **Hazardous materials spills**
-  - Many created or refined substances can be dangerous if they escape their confines.
+- **Hazardous materials spills**Many created or refined substances can be dangerous if they escape their confines.
 Examples include petroleum substances, gases, pesticides and herbicides, medical substances, and radioactive substances.
-- **Transportation accidents**
-  - This broad category includes plane crashes, railroad derailments, bridge collapses, and the like.
+- **Transportation accidents**<br/> This broad category includes plane crashes, railroad derailments, bridge collapses, and the like.
-- **Terrorism and war**
-  - Whether they are actions of a nation, nation-state, or group, terrorism and war can have devastating but usually localized effects in cities and regions.
+- **Terrorism and war**<br/> Whether they are actions of a nation, nation-state, or group, terrorism and war can have devastating but usually localized effects in cities and regions.
 Often, terrorism and war precipitate secondary effects such as materials shortages and utility outages.
-- **Security events**
-  - The actions of a lone hacker or a team of organized cyber-criminals can bring down one system, one network, or many networks, which could result in widespread interruption in services.
+- **Security events**<br/>The actions of a lone hacker or a team of organized cyber-criminals can bring down one system, one network, or many networks, which could result in widespread interruption in services.
 The hackers’ activities can directly result in an outage, or an organization can voluntarily (although reluctantly) shut down an affected service or network to contain the incident.

+> **NOTE**
+>
-> **NOTE** It is important to remember that real disasters are usually complex events that involve more than just one type of damaging event.
+> It is important to remember that real disasters are usually complex events that involve more than just one type of damaging event.
 For instance, an earthquake directly damages buildings and equipment, but it can also cause fires and utility outages.
 A hurricane also brings flooding, utility outages, and sometimes even hazardous materials events and civil disturbances such as looting.

-- **How Disasters Affect Organizations**
-  - Disasters have a wide variety of effects on an organization.
+- **How Disasters Affect Organizations**<br/>Disasters have a wide variety of effects on an organization.
 Many disasters have direct effects, but sometimes it is the secondary effects of a disaster event that are most significant from the perspective of ongoing business operations.

 A risk analysis is a part of the BCP process (discussed in the next section) that will identify the ways in which disasters are likely to affect a particular organization.
 During the risk analysis, the primary, secondary, and downstream effects of likely disaster scenarios need to be identified and considered.
 Whoever is performing this risk analysis will need to have a broad understanding of the interdependencies of business processes and IT systems, as well as the ways in which a disaster will affect ongoing business operations.
 Similarly, personnel who are developing contingency and recovery plans also need to be familiar with these effects so that those plans will adequately serve the organization’s needs.